-Cryptocurrency users looking for ways to manage their assets usually come across the two most popular types of crypto wallets: custodial and non-custodial wallets.
+Cryptocurrency users looking for ways to manage their digital assets usually come across the two most popular types of crypto wallets: custodial and non-custodial wallets.

-The basic difference between them is that with a custodial wallet you entrust the private keys to the third party, while a non-custodial wallet comes with the keys that only you control.
+The basic difference between them is that with a custodial wallet you entrust the private key to the third party, while a non-custodial wallet comes with the keys that only you control.
 Giving you full custody of funds, non-custodial wallets at the same time require a higher level of responsibility because the loss of the keys will make it impossible to access the wallet, meaning your funds will be lost forever.
 On the contrary, with a custodial wallet, you do not manage private keys and you can regain access to your wallet even if you forgot or lost your password.

 From this article, you will learn everything about two types of crypto wallets so that you can further decide which one is best for you.

 As the name suggests, custodial crypto wallets take custody of the private keys of users.
 That means that users are entrusting their cryptocurrency to a third party.
 Essentially, custodial exchange accounts act like banks, where the funds are yours, but you don’t have full control over them.
 They carry out transactions on behalf of the wallet account owner.